Nordstrom/vmstats/README.txt

 		apparently no easy way to prune this prior to getting the stats from VMware.
 And I'd  rather not go through the list to prune them.

 	This code is a bit cowardly, if exceptions are generated, the entire thing is going bail.
 After getting some useful exceptions to handle properly, this might change.

+	Configuration File:
+	    - There's not a lot of configuration file checking, so if all the variables aren't there, it'll just generate a null exception.
+You can use the -N flag to not start up any threads to check for null exceptions.

+Flags:
+    Assuming built with commons-cli, which the main builds will be, there are flags available:

+    -P - Display the Performance Manager metrics that are available and exit -E - Estimate the # of data points that will be written per cycle.
+This number is currently fairly off - probably 3x too much.
+    -N - Don't start up any of the threads except for the main thread.
+    -g - Don't send any stats to graphite.
+Helpful for doing basic debugging of configuration.

 To Do:
-	- Package better
 	- Make run as daemon
 	- More internal statistics to send to graphite.
 Unsure how to handle well with BlockingQueue
+	- Allow stats to be flushed to disk locally - mostly for debugging purposes

 Build Requirements:

+    This project is now a maven project, so it should auto-grab these dependencies for you.

 	slf4j - (1.6.4) http://www.slf4j.org/
 	log4j - (1.2.16) http://logging.apache.org/log4j/1.2/ - could probably use
 		a different source.